Davidhorn

 The Whole Story approach

-Dr. Tidmarsh’s approach emphasises a holistic understanding of sexual crimes.
+Dr. Tidmarsh’s approach emphasises a holistic understanding of sexual crime investigations.
 He argues that effective policing must begin with a deep understanding of offenders, which in turn clarifies the experiences and reactions of victims.
 His approach has introduced new dimensions and tools for practitioners, fundamentally changing how sexual crimes are handled across various policing systems.

 Reporting and misconceptions